cryonox/eve_ram_limiter/README.md

 - **Windows manages this automatically** - The OS already does this when memory pressure is high.
 Manual trimming just forces it to happen sooner.
 - **May not help if standby list is full** - If your standby list is already large, trimming working sets just shuffles data around without actually freeing usable memory.

+### Why a Large Standby List Can Be a Problem

+While Windows is supposed to automatically reclaim standby memory when needed, this doesn't always work smoothly in practice.
+A bloated standby list can cause:

+- **Stuttering and micro-freezes** - Some applications experience hitches when Windows has to reclaim standby pages under pressure
+- **"Out of memory" errors despite having RAM** - Windows may report low memory even when gigabytes are sitting in standby
+- **Slow application launches** - New programs may struggle to allocate memory quickly when most RAM is in standby

+This is why memory cleaners like ISLC, RAMMap, and similar tools exist - they periodically flush the standby list to keep free memory available.
+Windows' memory management, while generally good, isn't perfect for all workloads.

 ### Benefits of Clearing Standby List

 - **Immediate free memory** - useful when you need RAM right now